JBrandonS/MLPNG/README.md

 ### Notes on files

 Simultaneous runs are supported as long as the filenames do not collide.
 The alms settings may match as long as they have been previously generated.
 Existing non-completed files (ending with `.nc`) will be overwritten in the data generation step.
 Completed alm files will be overwritten once the alms are fully generated and, if using slurm job arrays, combined.
-Completed data files will be overwritten once the estimator is finished.

 #### Filenames